 You can choose between a number of 'pathways' through the degree, to reflect your background and interests.
 Module choices in part one are dependent on whether you have studied economics at A level.
 Eight modules are studied each part, with four in each semester.
 During part three you will study a dissertation, equivalent to two modules, this is a piece of independent research on a topic of your choice spread over both semesters.
 You may also combine single Honours Economics with a minor subject.
 You apply for the BSc.
 Economics programme and only have to decide if you want to do a minor once you arrive.
 You can drop the minor subject at any time.
 The minor consists of five modules from a particular structured pathway.
 Usually the minor begins in the second semester of first year.
 The degree title becomes BSc.
 Economics with (insert name of minor).
-For example, a student could graduate with BSc.
-Economics with History.
-Likewise, students from other disciplines may take a minor in Applied Economics.
 Please note: the choice of minor subject is subject to timetabling constraints.